runetale/client-go/README.md

 if you want to build
 `make build-signaling`

-start the wissy using docker-compose
+start the dotshake using docker-compose
-`make up-wissy`
+`make up-dotshake`
 if you want to build
-`make build-wissy`
+`make build-dotshake`

 ## for development
 if you want develop server